vinayakmishra4/PYTHON-FROM-BASIC-TO-ADVANCE/README.md

 | Lambda expression | `lambda parameters: expression` |
 | Iterable transforms | `map(function, iterable)`, `filter(function, iterable)` |

+## Certificate

+This is a self-directed challenge rather than an instructor-led course, so no formal certificate is issued.
+Progress is instead tracked through daily commits, per-day notes, and phase-completion milestones within the project repository.

 ## Reference / Link